PowerShell/PSResourceGet/help/Publish-PSResource.md

 ### -Credential

-Specifies a user account that has rights to a specific repository (used for finding dependencies).
+Specifies a user account that has rights to a specific repository.

 ```yaml
 Type: System.Management.Automation.PSCredential